websight-io/kyanite/applications/common/frontend/src/README.md

 # Kyanite FE approach

 Kyanite is based on the bulma library, so the approach used is partially imposed from the top.
-Bulma allows us to override it's variables in many ways, however our approach is to override it with [CSS variables](https://bulma.io/documentation/features/css-variables/).
-This way, when creating new project with custom colors, it is easy to run project without compiling sass first.
+Bulma allows us to override it's variables in several ways, however our approach is to override it with [CSS variables](https://bulma.io/documentation/features/css-variables/).

 # Development